-From summerhouses over garden sheds, wooden garages or garden saunas to inhabitable log cabins: We build all our wooden buildings from Nordic spruce.
+From summer houses over garden sheds, wooden garages or garden saunas to large log cabins: We build all our wooden buildings from Nordic spruce.
 More than enough reason, we think, to eventually have a closer look on this kind of timber, and at the tree that we get the timber from.

 Spruces are large, evergreen trees that can be found all over the globe.
 They prefer northern cold climates or higher mountain areas.
 There are about 35 species in the genus spruce (Picea) that all grow up to be large trees of up to 80m tall and stems that can reach diameters of 2m, in extreme cases even 4m.
 They usually reach ages of around 500 to 700 years, however, clones have been found to be much older.

 Clones emerge when branches of spruce trees touch the ground, grow roots and new stems emerge from there.
 One of these Norway Spruces lives in a mountainous region in Sweden.
 It has been named “Old Tjikko”, is of more than 9550 years of age, and still in good health.
 However, we must admit that our summer houses can reach similar ages only with very good maintenance.

 Our summer houses are made from Norway spruce, the only species native to Europe even though botanists have named more than 100 different forms and varieties within this one species.
 We will come to the difference between spruce cultivated in mild climates and those growing in cold climates where they originate from, and where we call them “Nordic spruce” later.

 Norway spruce plays an important role in forestry because of its straight stems, quick growth in mild climates, absence of large forking branches, and a steady good profit which derives from a steady demand.

 The high demand comes from relatively low prices compared with other kinds of timber, a good workability, high sturdiness combined with low weight, and a broad variety of possible usages.